AdoptOpenJDK/jlink.online/README.md

 This project is currently experimental and subject to change at any time.

 ## Introduction
 This project is a wrapper for Java's `jlink` utility that makes it faster and easier to build custom Java runtimes for an application.
-Just send it a HTTP request and **jlink.online** fetches the appropriate JDK [from AdoptOpenJDK](https://github.com/AdoptOpenJDK), runs `jlink` to produce a custom runtime image containing your dependencies, then returns that compressed runtime in the response.
+Just send a HTTP request and **jlink.online** fetches the appropriate JDK [(from AdoptOpenJDK)](https://github.com/AdoptOpenJDK), runs `jlink` to produce a custom runtime image containing your dependencies, then returns that compressed runtime in the response.

 Using an optimized runtime is a good idea when deploying to a production environment or when bundling a platform-specific runtime to distribute with your application.
 For many applications, a `jlink`'d runtime will be significantly smaller in size.